 • RISE (previously known as CAMHS) - A referral for advice can be made via a Single Point of Entry by a parent/carer or school.

-• Early Help.
-The first meeting is led by an Early Support Officer.
-Subsequent meetings are led by a lead professional who may be a trained school representative.
+• Early Help - Meetings are led by a lead professional who may be a trained school representative.
 It is a structure that supports families by bringing together professional services to meet current needs for the family and child.